afoley587/52-weeks-of-projects-2024/04-influx-db-fastapi/README.md

 There are a few external libraries to install, such as `influx-python-client` and `fastapi`.
 I have provided a [requirements.txt]() for ease of use!

+## Building The API
+Now that we know what we are building, let's begin building it.
+I have broken down the process into 5 steps:

+1. Writing Our Pydantic Models
+2. Writing Our Client
+3. Writing Our Write Router
+4. Writing Our Read Router
+5. Configuration And Tying It Together

+So, let's begin!

+### Step 1: Writing Our Pydantic Models
+### Step 2: Writing Our Client
+### Step 3: Writing Our Write Router
+### Step 4: Writing Our Read Router
+### Step 5: Configuration And Tying It Together

+## Running The Stack
+### Step 1: Bootstrapping InfluxDB
+### Step 2: Using Our API